stackphp/builder/README.md

-# Stack/Stack
+# Stack/Builder

-Stack of middlewares based on HttpKernelInterface.
+Builder for stack middlewares based on HttpKernelInterface.

-Stack/Stack is a small library that helps you construct a nested HttpKernelInterface decorator tree.
+Stack/Builder is a small library that helps you construct a nested HttpKernelInterface decorator tree.
 It models it as a stack of middlewares.

 ## Example